IB-Schools.com's League Tables: Information for Schools

 - We will only categorise a school as a boarding school if it has at least 20% boarders or a minimum of 50 full-time boarders whichever is the fewer.

-- We disapprove of schools which try to manipulate their average scores by omitting students who fail to reach the pass rate of 24 points.
-An average score should cover all of their IBDP results and not omit the failures.
+- We discount schools which manipulate their average scores by omitting students who fail to reach the pass mark of 24 points.
+An average score should cover all of their IBDP results and not omit the lower scoring candidates.

-If you would like to contact us about your school's academic results or reproduce our league tables in your marketing materials, then please do get in touch.
+If you would like to contact us about your school's academic results or reproduce our league tables in your marketing materials, then please get in touch with our President, Mary Banks-Murayama - mary@educationadvisers.co.uk

 Please be aware we have nothing to do with the International Baccalaureate Organisation.